mimrtl/PETMR_Workshop_DL_Bootcamp/README.md

 # Getting access to the data
 **Pre-requisite: A Google Acccount.**
-1. Please email Alan McMillan (abmcmillan@wisc.edu) to obtain access to the data.
-The data will be distributed via Google Drive.
-Please provide the email address attached to your Google Account.
+1. Please complete the brief survey here: https://forms.gle/RjeWW82m1YgcdpF86
 2. You will be invited to the shared data: **PETMR_WORKSHOP_DL_BOOTCAMP_DATA**
 3. Next, add this to your Google Drive by following these steps:
   1. Go to https://drive.google.com